trivedidhriti2003/bootcamp_Dhriti_Trivedi/README.md

 Understanding the Impact of Trading Volume on Short‑Term Market Price Movements

 ## Problem Statement
 Understanding what makes stock prices go up or down is very important for making smart investment decisions.
-One factor that might affect prices is trading volume — the number of shares bought and sold in a day.
+One factor that might affect prices is trading volume,the number of shares bought and sold in a day.
 Higher or lower trading volume could sometimes signal short-term price changes, but this relationship is not always clear and can vary between assets.

 This project looks at how daily changes in trading volume affect short-term returns of a major market index, using historical data from April 2018 to March 2023.
 Using the Yahoo Finance dataset, we will measure how much and in what direction trading volume affects prices, and whether the effect happens immediately or with a delay.
 The results will help investors understand real patterns versus random price movements, so they can make better trading decisions.